 Since 1989… your support resulted in over $2 million in educational enhancements for the Elmhurst Public Schools.

 See the educational enhancements that we provided with your generosity.
 All of the materials pictured are provided with Foundation dollars.

-The District # 205 Foundation for Educational Excellence provided $50,000 to help fund the Future Ready Model Classroom project in 2017.
+The District 205 Foundation Provided $50,000 to help fund the Future Ready Model Classroom Project in 2017.

 A pilot program that created three future ready classrooms at the K-2 (Fischer), 3-5 (Lincoln), and 6-8 (Bryan) grade levels.